ayman/qt-scribe-mode/README.md

 This is intended for doing transcription of videos inside of emacs.

+To get started, load the file and invoke the mode like: `M-x qt-scribe-mode`.

 Produces a text file that you can `grep` for content in a human readable format like: